Family Storytime: Sharks!

 Teen Summer Reading is open to teens ages 12-18, June 3 through July 26.
 The final day to turn in tickets is July 26.

 Teen events are ticketed.
 Pick up tickets one hour before each event at the Children’s Desk.
-Some events will have limited spots available.
+Some events have limited spots available.

 🎶 June 14 | 3 p.m.: K-Pop Party